Skip to main content

 }

-The effectiveType property tells us the type of connection a particular user has to access the web application.
+The effectiveType property tells us what kind of connection the user has.

 Serving images via Service Workers

-Please take a look at this free handbook on PWAs - including a discussion on Service Workers to learn more.
+Check out this free handbook on PWAs, including Service Workers to learn more.

 Serve the right image using Service Worker

-First, let's create a sample application that will display a single image:
+First, a sample application displaying a single image:

 <!DOCTYPE html>